 How we interact with students in-person or online makes a difference in student retention.
 More importantly, regardless of modality, students want to feel like they are a part of a learning community.
 How can you make your learning environment feel like a community to students and that they are just not a number in a face-to-face class or on their own in an online or hybrid course?

 Take a few minutes to read Humanizing Online Learning for some tips and tricks!
 While this article is geared towards synchronous learning online via Zoom, many tips can also be applied to the face-to-face classroom.
-Then, take some time to share what you learned or other tips you may have for your faculty in the Padlet below!

-Making Your Presence Known An ITAS Newsletter
+Faculty Files: Making Your Presence Known An ITAS Newsletter

 Faculty Files is an interactive newsletter about faculty presence.
 You will notice icons next to interactive print items.
 Use the arrows on either side of the screen to navigate through the pages.
 Make sure to select images to access the interactive features.

 “How to Provide Meaningful Feedback Online," Inside Higher Ed website